Andrew-S-Rosen/cbe504/main.typ

 Finally, substituting #ref(<eq:co_final>) into #ref(<eq:co_rate>) results in the desired rate expression based on experimental observables:
 $ r_ce("CO2") = (k'_3 K_1 p_("CO") conc("*")_0 sqrt(K_2 p_ce("O2"))) / (1+K_1 p_("CO") + sqrt(K_2 p_ce("O2")))^2. $
 Note that if we did not include the $z\/conc("*")_0$ correction in #ref(<eq:co_rate>), the resulting rate expression at the end of the derivation would have a $conc("*")_(0)^2$ term instead of $conc("*")_0$ in the numerator.
 In general, the presence of higher-order $conc("*")_0$ terms is a sign that lattice statistics have been neglected.
-// #footnote[For an alternate opinion about the $conc("*")_0$ term in catalytic rate expressions, refer to D. Kiani, I.E. Wachs,"The Conundrum of Pair Sites in Langmuir–Hinshelwood Reaction Kinetics in Heterogeneous Catalysis", _ACS Catal._, 14, 10260--10270 (2024).]
+// #footnote[For an alternate opinion about the $conc("*")_0$ term in catalytic rate expressions, refer to D. Kiani, I.E. Wachs, "The Conundrum of Pair Sites in Langmuir–Hinshelwood Reaction Kinetics in Heterogeneous Catalysis", _ACS Catal._, 14, 10260--10270 (2024).]

 ==== Limiting Cases